abhisheksrivastava000/open-archive-collective/README.md

 The Open Archive Collective is a web application dedicated to the free distribution of knowledge.
 It serves as a platform to advocate for the liberation of information from paywalls and restrictions, and provides a space for sharing educational resources, books, research papers, and software.

 This project is built with modern web technologies, focusing on performance, accessibility, and a clean user experience.
+It features a full-stack architecture with a React frontend and a Node.js/Express backend connected to MongoDB.

 ## Features